22 top innovative enterprise apps you need to know

 Domino Data Lab collects information from any inputs you attach to the app, and it then allows you to run statistical experiments on them.
 You can use it to share and discuss work from a central location while increasing transparency across your whole team.
 It’s even compatible with Docker containers and other major cloud development platforms.

 If you’re used to editing documents, then get ready for an entirely new way to look at work.
 Trello organizes any information you input to the software as a series of different objects.
-You can create lists, cards and boards to prioritize your projects in a way that’s fun and different.
+You can use Trello for teams to create lists, cards and boards for prioritizing your projects in a way that’s fun and different.
 It’s also an excellent way to share visual documents like photographs with your team without worrying about who else might be peeking at them.

 Say goodbye to expensive HR apps and say hello to Charlie, which has already been adopted by over 3,500 different business teams.
 Charlie allows you to create team directories and lists of freelancers.
 It even allows you to track sick days from the free version, though the £15 per month enterprise edition gives you more freedom to export information from the app.